 Where we stayed

 Porano was the perfect home base for us to explore the area.
-The four of us stayed in a beautiful airbnb with traditional Umbrain features and a pool that could definitely fit a large family.
+The four of us stayed in a beautiful airbnb with traditional Umbrain features.
+The pool could definitely fit a large family.
 We thoroughly enjoyed all the outdoor seating areas and spent many happy evenings drinking wine and bitching about Brexit.

-Umbria is a stunning part of Italy, and the striking geography definitely sets it apart from the rest of the country.
+Umbria is a stunning part of Italy.
+The striking geography definitely sets it apart from the rest of the country.
 If you’re looking for a beautiful place to go for a summer holiday, with delicious food and historical towns to visit, you can’t go wrong with Umbria.